-NOTE: We asked Professor Kotler about how executives should evaluate marketing effectiveness.
-We discovered this assessment, developed by Professor Philip Kotler in the late 1970s.
+NOTE: We asked Professor Philip Kotler about how executives should evaluate marketing effectiveness.
+We discovered this assessment, developed by Kotler in the late 1970s.
 Astonishingly, the assessment works today, despite the onset of Big Data, social media, and digital marketing.
+(Sign up for his newsletter.)

 The marketing mindset is not easy to introduce into an organization.
 It tends to be misunderstood or, once understood, easily forgotten in the wake of success.
 The corporation, and particularly the CMO, has the responsibility of assessing marketing effectiveness in each division.